cce-bigdataintro-1160/CEBD-1160-fall-2019-site/2-bash.md

 ### Recommended References
 * [Shell Cheat Sheet](https://learncodethehardway.org/unix/bash_cheat_sheet.pdf): All shell commands in a single cheatsheet
 * [Shell Interactive Manual](https://explainshell.com/): A web version of the man and the help of all shell commands
-* [Gnu Core Utils](http://www.gnu.org/software/coreutils/manual/html_node/): A list of all standard shell commands present on any Unix distribution
-* [The man command - manual](http://www.linfo.org/man.html): A utilitary tool to read the manual for any shell command
 * [Software Carpentry Unix](https://swcarpentry.github.io/shell-novice/): A full lesson teaching how to use the shell from A to Z. We'll be doing this as part of the homework for this week.

 ### Advanced exercises material